Wile E. Coyote and the Road Runner: Laws and rules

-These rules were not always followed, and in an interview years after the series was made, principal writer of the original 16 cartoons Michael Maltese stated he had never heard of these or any "rules" and dismissed them as "post production observation".
+These rules were not always followed, and in an interview years after the series was made, Michael Maltese, principal writer of the original 16 cartoons, stated he had never heard of these or any "rules" and dismissed them as "post-production observation".

 Running gags

 Wile E. Coyote anticipates an imminent rockfall by raising a small parasol, in There They Go-Go-Go!